1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1989 Dime Value

 The easiest way to determine your 1989 dime value is by examining its mint mark, condition grade, and special characteristics like proof finish or errors.
-Check the reverse for P, D, or S markings and assess surface quality carefully.
+Check the obverse for P, D, or S markings above the date and assess surface quality carefully.

 1989 Dime Value Guides